Project Management Basics

 Gossips

-You need to make a clear statement why the employee was terminated and whether there is a trend in it.
+You need to make a clear statement of why the employee was terminated and whether there is a trend in it.

 Security